Dthurow/dthurow.github.io/_drafts/using-rotary-encoders.md

 | 0 | 1 |
 | 1 | 1 |

-3, 2, 0, 1, 3
+Which is a different pattern!
+That's good, otherwise I'd have to come up with a completely different way of figuring this out.
+In decimal, it would be: 3, 2, 0, 1, 3

-And it's going counter clockwise if:
+So it's going counterclockwise if:
 ```
 3->2
 2->0